metapixel

 Music, Movement, Mood and Health

-There is no doubt that music has the capacity to alter mood, but did you know this can lead to improved health outcomes.
+There is no doubt that music has the capacity to alter mood, but did you know this can lead to improved health outcomes?
 The different elements of rhythm, melody, pitch and harmony produce psychological responses within a person when it passes through the auditory cortex of the brain.
 Music is processed in the limbic system, this part of the brain is the centre of emotions, sensations and feelings and so music alters mood and can decrease anxiety, depression, agitation and pain.

 Music and movementExercising to music can improve mood (Murrock 2002), and these positive mood changes might increase our motivation to continue exercising.
 We are more likely to enjoy exercising to music and actually enjoying a physical activity makes it feel a lot less like hard work.
 So when we are beginning a fitness campaign or trying to increase levels of physical activity, focus on enjoyment as this reinforces the behaviour and is critical to the success of a new physical activity programme (Motl et al. 2000).